Looking for the BA Economics course details, subjects list, and syllabus?

 If you want to advance your career in the economic sector, in the financial sector, or in any big corporate sector then you can join BA economics.

-In this economics course, you study the theory of economics, get proper information about econometrics and applied economics.
+In this economics course, you study the theory of economics, and get proper information about econometrics and applied economics.

 Economics is the study of social science related to production, consumption of goods and services, distribution, human resources use by society, etc.